j1ebbinflow/FuncCourse/PlanningNotes/Planning.md

                     - function call
                 - Expressions
                 - IF expressions
-                - Pattern matching expressions and guards (Basic use, more for later)
+                - Pattern matching expressions and guards (Basic use, more for later), destructuring
                 - Type inference and automatic generalisation
                 - Currying
                 - Partial application